toix/seqinf_detection_replication_origin/README.md

 * (Skew quality: throw out low organisms with chaotic curves)
 * find minimum
 * Skew at minimum with higher resolution
-* [Lena] DoriC: Where is the minimum related to DnaA motif in ecoli (expected relative position, high variance?)
+* done!
+[Lena] DoriC: Where is the minimum related to DnaA motif in ecoli (expected relative position, high variance?)
 * create a fasta file with all regions
 * tasks from project sheet

 ## download fasta files of genomes
 + URL: https://www.ncbi.nlm.nih.gov/assembly
 + example search query for ecoli: "Escherichia coli"[Organism] AND (bacteria[filter] AND "latest refseq"[filter] AND "complete genome"[filter] AND (all[filter] NOT "derived from surveillance project"[filter] AND all[filter] NOT anomalous[filter] AND all[filter] NOT partial[filter]))

+## OriEval
+* see plots, genomes, OriEval.xlsx
+* plotted 10 organisms for each strain
+* (for Thermotoga petrophila only one genome was available, hence other strains were plotted too for comparison)
+* The Excel table lists the GC minimum for each strain in comparison with the DoriC minimum and checks whether our minimum lies at least within the oriC region given in the DoriC database
+* Furthermore, number of DNAa motifs were counted in the zoom region around our minimum (allowing for one mismatch position; see also in the code)
+* Motif positions were read approximately from the plot and compared to the oriC range given in the DoriC database
+* Note: DoriC gives the number of DNAa motifs in the oriC region hence a comparision between our motif count and DoriC would not make sense since we are working in a different range/position

+* Code:
+	* I've added the motif count and adapted the y-axis of the distance plot so it has a fixed height of the maximal Hamming score (otherwise the axis would be different in everey plot)
+	* Can we somehow read the positions of the motifs directly or even print them?
+Ideas?

 ## GC-minimum related to oriC (for zoom function)
 * See xlxs dist_min_to_oriC